datasciencewithdaniel/beluga/README.md

 Check out the [Issues](https://github.com/datasciencewithdaniel/beluga/issues) for future functionality and progress such as support for regression tasks and metric visualisations.

+The official PyPi release can be found [here](https://pypi.org/project/beluga-ml/#description).

 ## Overview

   - Get various metrics on your Machine Learning predictions